rdtaylorjr/rdtaylorjr/README.md

 When I am not coding, you will most likely find me running.
 Last February, I ran my first 100 mile ultra-marathon.
 Like coding, ultra running is fundamentally about adapting to and overcoming a stream of unexpected problems and challenges.
 Running has taught me how to solve problems well, and I believe that solving problems well is the key to writing excellent code.

 Thanks for stopping by!
-I'd love to hear from you if you have any feedback or you're interested in collaborating on any projects!
+I'd love to hear from you if you have any feedback or if you're interested in collaborating on any projects!